daido-kido/daido-kido.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Graduate School of Economics, Kyoto Univeristy
+  - name: Graduate School of Economics Kyoto Univeristy
     url: https://www.econ.kyoto-u.ac.jp/en/

 # Short bio (displayed in user profile at end of posts)